reflink-labs/reflink-anchor/README.md

      .rpc();
    ```

-### Processing Referrals

-This section has been updated to "Processing Purchases (SOL only)"
-Renamed `registerReferralSol` and `registerReferralToken` to `processPurchase` and removed SPL token example.
-Updated accounts for `processPurchase`.
-No `Referral` account is created; `AffiliateMerchant` tracks specific affiliate-merchant relationship stats.

 ### Processing Purchases (SOL only)

 When a customer makes a purchase referred by an affiliate, use the `processPurchase` instruction.